omnitel1113/CyberClassificationOfPortableFiles/README.md

 ## Summary

 The project is to build a Neural Network (NN) which examines six out of fifty-five parameters in the PE header of a portable file.
 Based on the values and combinations of these parameters supplied to the NN it outputs its prediction for the class of the file - 0 is legitimate class, 1 is malicious class.
-It is part of Building AI course.
+The project is part of Building AI course.

 ## Background